 The Grief of Being Known Too Late

 Here is what nobody prepares you for: when you finally stop performing, some relationships don't survive.
 And the grief isn't just about losing people.
 It's about realizing those relationships were never with you.
-They were with a character you played so convincingly that even you forgot she was fictional.
+They were with a character you played so convincingly that even you forgot he was fictional.

 These people didn't know the convenient version.
 And the relationships feel different because of it.
 They feel steady in a way that surprises me — because I spent decades believing that the only thing holding people close was my willingness to make their lives easier.